-Petra & Wadi Rum Tour from Jerusalem (3-Day Tour)
+Petra & Wadi Rum Tour from Jerusalem (3 Days)

 We will drive to Madaba, an ancient Jordanian city, and go up to the viewpoint of Mount Nebo.
 We will have lunch and then drive to the Camp outside of Petra where you will enjoy Bedouin hospitality, including an Arab-style dinner and a comfortable bed for the night.
 Before going to sleep, sit beneath the clear desert skies and stargaze, as you drink a cup of delicious Bedouin tea, enjoy a bonfire and live bedouin music.

-The third day of this tour will be spent in the exquisite desert landscape of Wadi Rum, virtually untouched by humanity.
+On the last day we continue towards the exquisite desert landscape of Wadi Rum, virtually untouched.
 We will travel through the vast scenic desert valley on a 4×4 Jeep tour, providing you with the best possible experience of this moon-like landscape, the red sand dunes, towering cliffs of weathered stone, and desert animals.
-After the jeep ride we will have lunch at a local restaurant, then head back to the Allenby Bridge border crossing, and arrive in Jerusalem by late evening.

 This fully-guided tour is a truly memorable experience in Jordan, including full transportation to all locations.
 We recommend the Abraham Tours extensively informational travel app for smartphones and tablets, for additional information about each of the sites.
 The app includes maps, information and pictures, and can be downloaded in advance so it doesn’t require an internet connection while you’re on the tour.